laurolins/nanocube/API.md

     latitude | longitude | timestamp | type

 How many records in the geo-location table fall into a certain spatial bin?
-Or fall
+Or is of type `theft`?
+By efficiently pre-computing and storing counts or measures, nanocube can handle a reasonable amount of records and solve queries at interactive rates.

 # Paths

 A *path* is the identifier of a *bin* in a *dimension* of a nanocube.
 This *bin* can be either an aggregate one or a finest resolution one.
-For example, if we have a dimension for a categorical variable "device" represented as a two level tree where the root is
+For example, if we have a dimension for a categorical variable "device" represented as a two level tree, the root represents any device and a leaf might represent an `iPhone` or `Android`.

 # Target